mathewgomas-alfred/mathewgomas.io/reference_manual/linux_command_line.rst

    .. versionadded:: 4.2

-   Export animation to the given filename and exit
+   Export animation to the given filename and exit.

    If a KRA file has no animation, then this command prints "This file has no animation." error and does nothing.